RitaTea/Human_Resource_Dashboard_Visualization/README.md

 In conclusion, the company can adapt the following to keep staff: competitive compensation and benefit, professional development, work-life balance, clear communication, employee involvement, and opportunities for advancement among others.

-#Do check my pdf. and pbix. files for the full project illustrations and insights
+# Do check the attached pdf. and pbix. files for the full project illustrations and insights